Menu Close

 Doctoral candidate, second cohort (2020-2023)

-Rainer Werner Fassbinder’s filmmaking, 35 years after his death, maintains a presence worldwide, is celebrated and admired.[1]
-Globally, Exhibitions and retrospective screenings as well as academic research are dedicated to him and his work.
+Rainer Werner Fassbinder’s filmmaking, 40 years after his death, maintains a presence worldwide, is celebrated and admired.
+Globally, Exhibitions and retrospective screenings as well as academic research and t-shirt designs are dedicated to him and his work.
 Furthermore, a variety of publications are available, covering his body of work, autobiographic material and public appearances.
 Where does the insatiable interest in Fassbinder and his films derive from?

 Profile

 Anna Bell studied Political Science with a minor in Media and Communication Studies at University of Mannheim and Umeå University, Sweden as well as Film Culture: Archiving, Programming, Presentation at Goethe University Frankfurt.
 Since 2014 she has been working in the program departments of various film festivals.
-Her research interests include archival and memory studies, queer cinema as well as discourse and canonization processes and the impact of (self-)presentation of artists in the film art world.
+Her research interests include archival and memory studies, as well as queer and affect theory.

 bell[at]tfm.uni-frankfurt.de